SapienAIX/SapienAI/README.md

 ## Solana Blockchain Expansion Research

-The crypto side was optional and simply to push the idea further to fund the research of SapienAI
+The crypto side was optional and simply to push the idea further to fund the research of SapienAI:

 - **Name:** SapienAI
 - **Token:** $SAPIEN